Two-photon amplitude interferometry for precision astrometry: Quantum optics derivations

 We can describe the technique presented in the previous Section from a more general and rigorous prospective.
 Let us employ a theoretical description of the fourth-order interference (or two-photon interference) phenomena, which is quite standard in quantum optics \cite{Ou1988,Shih2003,Mandel1983}.
 One may interpret that this interference occurs as a result of superposition of two-photon amplitudes \cite{shih2018,ou2007}, which represent different but yet indistinguishable alternatives corresponding to different paths of photons.
 Namely, the first alternative is when one photon arrived from source 1 and was detected by the station $L$ and one photon arrived from source 2 and was detected by the station $R$; and the second is when one photon arrived from source 1 and was detected by the station $R$ and one photon arrived from source 2 and was detected by the station $L$.
 These two alternatives are completely indistinguishable and can be described by their two-photon amplitudes.
 Superposition of these amplitudes leads to the interference phenomena and allows one to reconstruct the value of $\Delta \theta$.

 Generally, in quantum optics the thermal sources can be described using the Glauber-Sudarshan representation \cite{Glauber1963,Sudarshan1965} of the density operator.
-In our case of two stars we can write the {\it{initial}} state using the following factorized form of the density operator:
+In our case of two stars we can write the {\it{joint}} state of light using the following factorized form of the density operator: